enthought/codetools/docs/source/tut_blocks.rst

     set(['distance', 'time'])

 .. note::
-    An important conceptual point about block restriction, is that it is designed to answer the questions "What do I need to compute if this changed?" or "What do I need to compute to calculate this output?"
-It doesn't (yet) answer the question "If I have these inputs, what outputs can I calculate?"
+    Block restriction is designed to answer the questions "What do I need to compute when this changes?" or "What do I need to compute to calculate this output?"
+It doesn't (yet) answer the question "If I have these inputs, wha outputs can I calculate?"

 .. _rocket-restriction-example: